 List Price: $18.95

-ROBERT E. GINNA has written essays and articles about Ireland for Connoisseur, Esquire, and the New York Times.
+Robert Emmett Ginna has written essays and articles about Ireland for Connoisseur, Esquire, and The New York Times.
 In Ireland he has produced two films and a documentary.
 Formerly editor in chief of Little, Brown, he has taught film and writing courses at Harvard for many years.
 He lives in Sag Harbor, New York.